 Results figure 3.
-The total actual inputs of riverine, direct (point sources discharging directly into the sea) and airborne nitrogen (left) and phosphorus (right) to the Baltic Sea in 2017.
+The total actual inputs of water- and airborne nitrogen (left) and phosphorus (right) to the Baltic Sea in 2015.

 Confidence of the indicator status evaluation

 The confidence is affected by the certainty of the quality of the nutrient input data, the trend in the inputs and the uncertainty of MAI, in relation to how far the nutrient inputs are from MAI: